OfficiallyMelon/Bridgecord/README.md

-# Bridgecord-X
+# Bridgecord
-A work in progress, Guilded and Discord server bridger.q
+A work in progress, Guilded and Discord server bridger.